Incident DetailsCause of Death:

 Officer Manley was first to arrive and as he ordered the suspects outside, two shots were fired.
 He was struck in the head and died during surgery at Methodist Hospital.

-The other suspect, who was out of jail on $200 bond for a drug charge and $500 bond for assault and battery charges, fled the scene but was apprehended later that day.
+A 21-year-old suspect, who was out of jail on $200 bond for a drug charge and $500 bond for assault and battery charges, fled the scene but was apprehended later that day.

 He was subsequently found guilty of first-degree murder and armed robbery, and sentenced to life in prison.
 He was paroled in December 2003.